NORTH SPRINGS COUNSELING

 North Springs Counseling Offices: 6000 Brownsboro Park Blvd, Suite E, Louisville, KY 40207

-North Springs Counseling is a professional counseling collaborative that seeks to empower individuals in their own transformative process.
+North Springs is a professional collaborative of therapists and counselors seeking to empower you in your own transformative process.
 We approach this process from a Christian perspective, and value each person holistically — as a physical, spiritual, emotional and intellectual being.
-Although we hold a Christian perspective, it is not necessary that those seeking services embrace the same principles.
+Although we hold a Christian perspective, it is not necessary those seeking services embrace the same principles.

 North Springs Counseling